 The field in which Restharrow Scrape is situated was originally leased in 2001, and the scrape was created.
 A scrape is an artificial wetland and acts as a refuge for many ducks and wading birds.
 The area was leased until 2019 when the land was then purchased by the Observatory.
-Subsequently the scrape was enlarged, a new bird hide was installed, the old hide was refurbished, and accessibility to all was greatly enhanced.
-Find out more about this ongoing project HERE.
+Subsequently, the scrape was enlarged, a new bird hide was installed, the old hide was refurbished, and accessibility to all was greatly enhanced.

 In spring you can find species fighting over island areas for breeding spaces.
 Black-headed Gulls, Lapwings, and Oystercatchers breed on these islands and will be setting up territories and displaying to one another.
 Several pairs of Avocets have nested here in recent years, the first-ever in our corner of East Kent.
 Mediterranean Gulls are often seen here amongst groups of Black-headed Gulls.
 Tufted Ducks, Coot and Gadwall are also interesting Spring staples.